 Emma is a SDDirect Senior Associate with significant experience in gender, violence against women and girls, women’s rights, HIV and sexual and reproductive health (SRH).
 She holds a BSc Econ in Anthropology and an MSc in Development Studies from School of African and Asian Studies (SOAS) and SRH Research from the London School of Hygiene and Tropical Medicine.
-She brings 15 years professional experience focused on research, policy and social/gender analysis, communications and training.
+She brings more than 20 years professional experience focused on research, evaluation, policy and social/gender analysis and training.

-In her role at SDDirect Emma has managed and provided senior research inputs into a variety of projects.
-They include the development of an M&E framework for gender mainstreaming into research programmes of the CGIAR Consortium of International Agricultural Research Centers, an annual review of the Girl Hub and an evaluation of the International HIV/AIDS Alliance progress on the intermediate goals of their international Strategy.
-She was also lead writer for a 2015 landmark research report on Men and Masculinities in Nigeria for the DFID Voices for Change Nigeria programme and a literature review on access to treatment for Women living with HIV.
-She is currently a senior researcher with the DFID VAWG helpdesk.
+In her role at SDDirect Emma managed and provided senior research inputs into a variety of projects.
+They include the development of an M&E framework for gender mainstreaming into research programmes of the CGIAR Consortium of International Agricultural Research Centers, an annual review of the Girl Hub, strategy development for a women’s origination in Saudi Arabia and an evaluation of the progress of Frontline AIDS (formerly International HIV/AIDS Alliance) on the intermediate goals of their international Strategy.
+She was also lead writer for a 2015 landmark research report on Men and Masculinities in Nigeria for the DFID Voices for Change Nigeria programme and a literature review on access to treatment for Women living with HIV for UN Women.

 Whilst at the International Community of Women Living with HIV/AIDS (ICW) (an international network of women living with HIV) she worked on and co-coordinated small-scale research and evaluation projects in Sub-Saharan Africa and South Asia.
 For two years Emma managed the BRIDGE (the Gender and Development Information Unit at IDS) help-desk producing thematic reports on a range of development issues and policies for senior and country-level bilateral donor staff.
 Emma also spent two years providing social development advice for DFID’s Gender Team and their Equity and Rights Team.